sencha/ext-react-cra-eject/README.md

 ### 6. Remove the root div from index.html

-Since reactor's launch function makes it's own viewport div, you can from this line from src/index.html:
+Since reactor's launch function makes it's own viewport div, you can remove this line from src/index.html:

 ```HTML
 <div id="root"></div>